mrjavadseydi/PrismAlgo/README.md

 - Cypher

 Each pattern has specific Fibonacci ratio requirements and is detected based on price swing points.

+## Price Action Algorithms

+The application also includes price action analysis algorithms that can be used alongside harmonic patterns:

+### Market Structure Analysis

+- **Support and Resistance Detection**: Identifies key price levels where the market has historically reversed
+- **Trend Analysis**: Determines the current market trend using higher highs/higher lows (uptrend) or lower highs/lower lows (downtrend)
+- **Swing Point Detection**: Identifies significant swing highs and swing lows in the price action

+### Candlestick Patterns

+- **Engulfing Patterns**: Detects bullish and bearish engulfing patterns
+- **Doji Formations**: Identifies doji candlesticks that signal potential reversals
+- **Pin Bars**: Detects pin bar (hammer/shooting star) formations that indicate rejection of price levels

+### Volume Analysis

+- **Volume Confirmation**: Analyzes volume to confirm the strength of price movements
+- **Volume Divergence**: Detects divergences between price action and volume

+### Combining Approaches

+For optimal results, the application can combine harmonic patterns with price action analysis:
+- Use price action to confirm harmonic pattern completions
+- Filter harmonic pattern signals based on market structure
+- Enhance entry and exit timing using candlestick patterns

 ## Extending the Application